 Candy From a Stranger: The Cordelia Botkin Case of 1898Home | Short Feature Story | Candy From a Stranger: The Cordelia Botkin Case of 1898

 The following story was written by Thomas Duke in 1910.
-At the end of the story are links to more information and there has even been a movie made recently about this case.
-Story tellers and reporters of the day have described her as “beautiful.”
-I’m just going to have to disagree on that one.
+At the end of the story are links to more articles, a video, and there has even been a movie made recently about this case.
+The Botkin-Dunning Case was the first time the US Postal Service had been used to commit murder.

 On February 12, 1891, John P. Dunning, who became famous as a war correspondent, married Miss Mary Pennington, daughter of ex-Congressman John Pennington, in Dover, Delaware, and the couple came to San Francisco to reside.